-Almost a decade later, while 'Capitol Records' was releasing remastered versions of Megadeth's back catalog, during the remastering process, it was realized that the vocal track and harmonica track were missing from The Craving.
-These were suspicious omissions since Ving's vocals and harmonica work had been a drastic departure from the sound of Megadeth, and reasons why it was believed fans initially rejected the album; Mustaine chose to replace the vocals to appease the Megadeth audience and hopefully have better sales.
+Almost a decade later, while 'Capitol Records' was releasing remastered versions of Megadeth's back catalog, during the remastering process, it was realized that the vocal track and harmonica track were missing from the re-release of The Craving.
+These were suspicious omissions since Ving's vocals and harmonica work had been a drastic departure from the sound of Megadeth, and reasons why it was believed fans initially rejected the original album; Mustaine chose to replace the vocals to appease the Megadeth audience and hopefully have better sales.
 So, to complete the remaster, Mustaine chose to sing Ving's vocals himself and simulate the harmonica parts on the guitar.

 Footnote: There was also an EP released called Voices that featured tracks that would soon after appear on the full length album.